adamzvolanek/DevRackDocs/sonarr.md

-# Sonarr v4

-This page covers the setup of sonarr to deploy in my docker-compose stack(s).
+This page covers the setup of sonarr v4 to deploy in my docker-compose stack(s).
 Likewise some investigation of configuration files to track and have deployable configuration on compose up.

 Reference TRaSH Guide's for [Sonarr](https://trash-guides.info/Sonarr/) for additional more in-depth documentation.

-## Automated

-Configuration file to be generated from 'blank' sonarr install and imported during compose or a part of local stack directory.

-In-Work: Use of [Recyclarr](./recyclarr) to create default deployable configuration for both sonarr and radarr.

-## Manual Steps
+## Setup

 Follow these steps if a config file is not provided.